-These days, businesses are realizing the societal and economic benefits of a diverse and inclusive workforce, and are going out of their way to stamp out unfair and outdated hiring and employment practices.
-But there’s one issue that’s still very much present in America’s workforce: Ageism.
+While many businesses realize the benefits of a diverse and inclusive team, and go out of their way to change their outdated hiring practices, one issue is still overlooked in America’s workforce: Ageism.

 Despite the fact that older employees are often the most knowledgeable and experienced members of the workforce, they’re often overlooked in favor of younger, less experienced workers.

-We’re going to shed some light on the issue by delving into some cold hard facts on ageism in the workplace, including who and how it affects our evolving workforce.
+We’re going to shed some light on the issue by delving into some cold hard facts on ageism in the workplace.

 Overview of Ageism in the Workplace

-Companies looking to lead innovative approaches within their industries will need to tap into a range of perspectives, so veteran professionals should serve as key contributors with their extensive backgrounds.
-Yet these are exactly the workers who are often overlooked as businesses prioritize youthful energy over the invaluable knowledge that comes with prior experience.
-The statistics below illustrate some of the general challenges older workers face as they grapple with the realities of ageism.
+Companies looking to innovate will need to tap into a range of perspectives, so experienced professionals should serve as key contributors with their extensive backgrounds.
+Yet these are the workers who are often overlooked as businesses prioritize youthful energy over the invaluable knowledge that comes with a long resume.
+The statistics below illustrate some of the challenges older workers face as they grapple with the realities of ageism.

 Delayed Retirement Leads to an Older Workforce

 Ageism has become a difficult issue to escape for many older individuals since retirement has become less easy to attain.
-The average age for retirement has risen from 62 to 66 over the past 20 years, according to U.S. News & World Report.
+The target retirement age for U.S. workers has risen from 60 in 1995 to 66 in 2022.
 While some employees voluntarily stay in the workforce performing jobs they enjoy, careerism isn’t the only factor at play.
 Money still determines when workers can retire — if they can ever afford it.

 Retirement is a major life milestone that requires plenty of savings in the bank, but many workers lack the funds needed to be able to retire comfortably.
-According to a 2019 Age Diversity Forum report, only a quarter of the U.S. population had stored up at least $250,000 in retirement savings.
-Zooming in on older age groups doesn’t improve the numbers, with the estimated median retirement savings for people in their sixties landing at $202,000.
+In 2022, only 46 percent of U.S. households had any retirement savings and only 26 percent had saved more than $100,000.
+Zooming in on older age groups doesn’t improve the numbers, with the estimated median retirement savings for people in their sixties landing at $162,000.

 Falling short of retirement goals means individuals will have to spend more of their later years in the workforce, and this trend increases the exposure of older workers to ageism in the workplace.